zaphosting/docs/en/vserver_windows_vrising.md

 <!-- <iframe width="560" height="315" src="https://www.youtube.com/embed/VGVPt0cmgTg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> -->

-# Installing a dedicated server for Farming Simulator 2022
+# Installing a dedicated server for V-Rising

 > :information_source: These instructions are also valid for a Dedicated Server from ZAP-Hosting with Windows Server 2016/2019.
 How to install Windows on a Dedicated Server we explain [here](https://zap-hosting.com/guides/docs/en/dedicated_windows/).